MennoOerlemans/Practical-Machine-Learning/Assignment_Practical_Machine_learning.md

 Defining a train, test and validation set (originally the test set)
 -------------------------------------------------------------------

+The train set is split into a training and test set to see how good the models are.
+The trainingset is 70% of the original training set.

 ``` r
 # building a validation, test and train set
 validation <- test